 A long-long time ago, Nigerian men wedding guests wore suits and tie and other types of English wear, but today you’ll see none or very few show up at a wedding in suits.
 Unless you want to be the odd one, you are better dressed up in any of the above traditional attire for Nigerian men – don’t worry, most male-outfit tailors do a neat job at sewing those styles.

-- Dashiki (Danshiki): Guinea brocade, atiku material
+5. Dashiki (Danshiki) Fabrics: Guinea brocade, atiku material

+All of the above fabrics can be bought from any Nigerian market, and even on the streets – just ask around.
 NOTE: If you live outside Nigeria, you can find most of these fabrics in African fabric stores (offline or online) – just ask your African friends (if you’re not Nigerian).

 If you read up to this point, you already know about the fabric types used in the featured pictures of African / Nigerian native styles for men.
 So, if you’d like to get yourself one of those ethnic / tribal styles, read on…

 For ready-to-wear or tailor-made men’s traditional outfits, if you don’t know anywhere to start looking, start from any big Nigerian market – there are many tailor-shops there, some amateur, some big ones and some not-so-good.
 You can always ask a few people around and also see their works on display.

 - Latest Aso-Oke Styles, Designs & Colours (Traditional Special Occasion Wear)